 As noted above, installation of any generator and its headlight requires more mechanical skill than installing a clamp-on battery light.
 A bit of electrical knowledge is handy as well.
 Here are some tips and considerations.

 Mounts must be very solid for bottle and roller units.
 Loctite or other thread-lockers are a good idea.
 Bottle units should mount in front of, not behind, the fork blade or chainstay for insurance against jamming in the spokes.

 Bottle units come in right- or left-side versions.
 Proper choice ensures the unit swings properly into contact with the tire and/or doesn't cause excess drag.
 The generator must be ahead of the fork or seatstay, so that itdoes not jam in the wheel if it loosens.

 Double-wire all generators.
 Electricity always requires a conductive path (a wire) to the light, and a return path to the generator to complete the circuit.
 Many old bottle generators used the metal of the bike frame as the return path, with a pointed screw digging through the paint to bite into the metal bike frame.
 This was a frequent source of trouble.
 It’s much better to run two wires, one being the “hot” and the other the “ground.”
-(Hub generators come with double wires.) two-conductor zip cord works fine for generator wires.
+(Hub generators come with double wires.)
+Two-conductor zip cord works fine for generator wires.
 A carbon-fiber fork or frame does not conduct electricity, and so double wiring is absolutely necessary.

 Don’t mix up the two wires!
 Some folks have double-wired as above, but connected the “hot” wire to ground.
 Everything will look fine, but you'll get no light!
 Pay careful attention to the two different colors of your wires, and to where each is connected.